conda/conda/docs/source/dev-guide/deep-dive-context.md

 `conda.base.context.Context` is an app-specific subclass of the application-agnostic `conda.common.configuration.Configuration` class.
 This class implements the precedence order for the instantiation of each defined attribute, as well as the overall validation logic and help message reporting.
-But that's it, it's merely an storage of `ParameterLoader` objects which, in turn, instantiate the relevant `Parameter` subclasses in each attribute.
+But that's it, it's merely a storage of `ParameterLoader` objects which, in turn, instantiate the relevant `Parameter` subclasses in each attribute.
 Roughly:

 ```python